 Minimizes Urinary Tract Infections

-This indicates the percentage of patients that have had a urinary tract infection.
-Urinary tract infections are routinely the result of poor nursing care.
-Closer supervision can reduce the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this metric is affected by by the fact that facilities have different reporting standards for these infections.
+This is the percentage of residents that have had a urinary tract infection.
+UTI's are routinely associated with lower quality nursing care.
+Better nursing care can reduce the number of UTI's sustained by residents in a nursing home.
+Keep in mind that this metric is sometimes skewed by the fact that facilities have incongruent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication